JaskRendix/operette_moderne/README.md

 Because history podcasts have a way of making the past feel like it’s knocking on your tent flap.

+Because AI, used carefully, can act like a philosophical tuning fork — amplifying the resonance of ideas you didn’t know were still vibrating.

 Because Leopardi understood that humans invent philosophies the way sailors invent songs — to survive the night.

 Because dialogues let ideas collide without pretending anyone wins.